sgorgun/style-issues/README.md

 ![SA1002](images/sa1002.png)

-1. Open _Error List_ view, find SA1002 issue.
+1. Open the _Error List_ view, find the SA1002 issue.
 1. Open and read the issue documentation page.
 1. Navigate to the code by clicking on the issue line in _Error List_ view.
-1. Remove a space before a semicolon.
+1. Remove the space before the semicolon.
 1. Rebuild the solution.
 1. Open the _Error List_ view again and make sure there are no SA1002 issues anymore.